vvscode/docs/docs/sms/sms-guide.md

 ---
 title: SMS Rest Guide
 excerpt: >-
-  The most feature rich API that Sinch offers is the SMS REST API.
-Single messages, scheduled batch send-outs, using message templates and more.
----
-### Introduction

 The REST Messaging API is designed to be a simple and powerful tool for massive scale SMS messaging with features such as:

 - Send a message to more than one recipient in the same request.